-In his affidavit resisting summary judgment, the defendant states that annexure "A" "is a meaningless document in that it purports to bind myself as co-principal debtor and surety, I am advised and submit that this is fraudulent in that the plaintiff ought to have notorially (sic) explained to myself the implications of signing the agreement as co-principal debtor/surety and therefore renunciating the benefits of excussion and division, which never happened in this case, "
+In his affidavit resisting summary judgment, the defendant states that annexure "A" "is a meaningless document in that it purports to bind myself as co-principal debtor and surety.
+I am advised and submit that this is fraudulent in that the plaintiff ought to have notorially (sic) explained to myself the implications of signing the agreement as co-principal debtor/surety and therefore renunciating the benefits of excussion and division, which never happened in this case."

 Strong words indeed.
-In my version of the Concise Oxford Dictionary (7th edition, 1987) the word "fraudulent" is defined as: "adjective: guilty of, of the nature of, characterised or effected by, fraud", which in turn is defined as: "criminal deception, use of false representations to gain unjust advantage; dishonest artifice or trick...deceitfulness."
+In my version of the Concise Oxford Dictionary (7th edition, 1987) the word "fraudulent" is defined as : "adjective: guilty of, of the nature of, characterised or effected by, fraud", which in mm is defined as: "criminal deception, use of false representations to gain unjust advantage:

-What the defendant effectively means to convey as defence to the claim is that through dishonest chicanery and trickery by the plaintiff, he was criminally and unjustly deceived by false pretences and representations, to gain an unfair disadvantage over him.
+Wharthe defendant effectively means to convey as defence to the claim is that'through-dishonest chicanery and trickery by the plaintiff, he was criminally and unjustly deceived by false pretences and representations, to gain an unfair disadvantage over him.

 Since the time he signed the credit application, terms and conditions of sale and the suretyship, the defendant benefited from the credit granted to him by the plaintiff.
 From October 2001 until summary judgment summons was served on the 8th September 2003, some two years later, he was complacent and satisfied to have the available credit from one of his suppliers.
-When times became difficult and he or his company would soon not be able to continue to pay his supplier of goods to be used in bis trading business, he still placed a further order amounting to over E21 000 for 680 bags of cement.
-It was delivered to his business, but it could not be paid for as per bis credit arrangements with the supplier, the plaintiff company.
+When times became difficult and he or his company would soon not be able to continue to pay his supplier of goods to be used in his trading business, he still placed a further order amounting to over E21 000 for 680 bags of cement.
+It was delivered to his business, but it could not be paid for as per his credit arrangements with the supplier, the plaintiff company.

-After summons was issued for payment, acting fully within his legal rights, he demanded security for his legal costs in the amount of E15 000, almost as much as his business was sued for.
+After summons was issued for payment, acting fully within his legal rights, he demanded security for his legal costs in the amount of El 5 000, almost as much as his business was sued for.
 Again, acting fully within his legal rights, for which he again does not stand to be blamed for, he entered his opposition to resist summary judgment.
-His initial point of not having received the delivery note attached to the summons, fell by the wayside.
+His initial point of that having received the delivery note attached to the summons, fell by the wayside.
 So did his further initial point of denying the validity of the delivery note, and stating that he "never received delivery of the goods stated.", which was raised as a defence.

-The last and final straw to which the defendant clutches against summary judgment is that it was not notarially explained to him what the meaning was of what he signed to, when applying for credit and binding himself as surety and co-principal debtor for the company on behalf of which he sought credit.
-He makes unfounded and vexatious accusations against his erstwhile benefactor by slandering it with accusations of fraud.

-This is based on his exception against the seller not notarially explaining to him, and certifying so, "the implications of signing the agreement as co-principal debtor/surety and therefore renunciating the benefits of excussion and division."
+The last and final straw to which the defendant clutches against summary judgment is that it was not notarially explained to him what the meaning was of what he signed to, when applying for credit and binding himself as surety This is based on his exception against the seller not notarially explaining to him, and certifying so, "the"implications of signing the agreement as co-prirrcipal debtor/surety antf therefore renunciating the benefits of excussion and division."